 I love that not only did they make it look better, but they also modernized it and it felt a lot like the old game.
 They modernized the weapons system, which I thought was a really cool thing to do.

-OK, are you excited for the Switch Pro?
+OK, are you excited for the Nintendo Switch Pro?

 100%!
-I hope it’s real, and I hope it’s made out of magnesium alloy.
-I hope it has an OLED display.
-I hope it has a larger display.
-I hope it has thinner bezels and that Nintendo just speeds up.
+I hope it’s real, and I hope it’s made out of magnesium alloy with an OLED display.
+I hope it has a larger display and has thinner bezels and that Nintendo just speeds up.
 If they take the advantage to speed up the processor, increase the RAM in such a way that we can get through the Nintendo store easily, I’d read.

-This is our last question; do you think the switch is still worth it?
+This is our last question; do you think the Nintendo switch is still worth it?

 Yeah 100%.
 I do believe the switch is still worth it. $200 is a very low entry point right now for a console.
 You can’t get your hands on the new PS Five or Xbox One series.
 They have very good libraries, but they’re still not more expensive than a Switch Lite in that they’re both not portable.
 The portability factor is very important to me.